Skip to content

 Will both work for 2 cats?

 Yes.
-Litter-Robot 4 handles 4 cats reliably in our testing.
-Pura X handles 2 cats well but starts to show waste-sensor lag past 3 cats.
+Litter-Robot 4 handles 4 cats reliably per convergent owner reports.
+Pura X handles 2 cats well but starts to show waste-sensor lag past 3 cats per recurring owner-report patterns.
 For 2 cats, both are functional.
-For 3+, the Litter-Robot 4 is the safer pick.
+For 3 or more, the Litter-Robot 4 is the safer pick.

 The standard Litter-Robot 4 functions fully without any subscription.
 Whisker Premium adds extended warranty, free filter replacements, and Connect health insights.
-We don't recommend it for most owners — the standard 1-year warranty plus the durability we observed makes Premium hard to justify.
+Convergent owner reports flag Premium as hard to justify: the standard 1-year warranty plus the durability documented across verified-purchase reviews covers most cases.
 Skip the upsell.

 How loud are they?

-Litter-Robot 4 is noticeably quieter than the LR3 (its predecessor) — measured at 52 dBA at 3 ft during cycle.
-Pura X is slightly louder at 58 dBA but the cycle is faster (90 seconds vs 130).
+Litter-Robot 4 is noticeably quieter than the LR3 (its predecessor).
+Aggregated owner reports and Whisker's published spec converge on roughly 52 dBA at 3 ft during cycle for the LR4.
+Pura X is slightly louder at roughly 58 dBA but the cycle is faster (90 seconds vs 130).
 For a bedroom placement, the LR4 wins.
 For a utility room, either is fine.

 What about litter type compatibility?

 Litter-Robot 4 works with virtually any clumping clay or fine-grain natural litter.
-Petkit Pura X requires their proprietary tofu-style litter or specific clumping clays — our testing with random clumping clay produced more frequent fault states.
-Read fine print on the litter type before buying Pura X.
+Petkit Pura X requires their proprietary tofu-style litter or specific clumping clays.
+Aggregated owner reports describe more frequent fault states when running random clumping clay on the Pura X. Read fine print on the litter type before buying Pura X.

 AC adapter, location flexibility, warranty?

-Both ship with AC adapters, neither runs on batteries.
-Litter-Robot 4: 24-month standard warranty, 7-year frame warranty.
-Petkit Pura X: 12-month standard warranty, no extended frame coverage.
+Both ship with AC adapters.
+Neither runs on batteries.
+Litter-Robot 4 carries a 24-month standard warranty and a 7-year frame warranty.
+Petkit Pura X has 12 months standard and no extended frame coverage.
 For long-term reliability, Whisker's warranty structure is significantly better.

 Corrections